kubeflow/website/content/en/docs/started/kubeflow-overview.md

 +++
 title = "Kubeflow Overview"
-description = "How Kubeflow helps you organize your ML workflow" weight = 10
+description = "An overview of the Kubeflow platform" weight = 10
 +++

 <!--